-- A. The wild population is small, and is characterized by at least one of the following: - i) an observed, inferred or projected decline in the number of individuals or the area and quality of habitat; or - ii) each sub-population being very small; or - iii) a majority of individuals, during one or more life-history phases, being concentrated in one subpopulation; or - iv) large short-term fluctuations in the number of individuals required to measure the appropriate to measuring population size for the species concerned; - v) a high vulnerability due to the species' particular susceptibility to either biotic (intrinsic) or abiotic (extrinsic) factors biology or behaviour (including migration). - B. The wild population has a restricted area of distribution and is characterized by at least one of the following: - i) fragmentation or occurrence at very few locations; or - ii) large fluctuations in the area of distribution or the number of sub-populations; or - iii) a high vulnerability due to the species' particular susceptibility to either biotic (intrinsic) or abiotic (extrinsic) factors biology or behaviour (including migration); or - iv) an observed, inferred or projected decrease in any one of the following: - the area of distribution; or - the area of habitat; or - the number of sub-populations; or - the number of individuals; or - the quality of habitat; or - the recruitment. - C. A marked decline in the population size in the wild, which has been either: - i) observed as ongoing or as having occurred in the past (but with a potential to resume); or - ii) inferred or projected on the basis of any one of the following: - a decrease in area of habitat; or

-- a decrease in quality of habitat; or

-- levels or patterns of exploitation; or
+- A. The wild population is small, and is characterized by at least one of the following: - i) an observed, inferred or projected decline in the number of individuals or the area and quality of habitat; or - ii) [a small number of sub-populations or] each sub-population being very small; or - iii) a majority of individuals, during one or more life-history phases, being concentrated [geographically] during one or more life-history phases in one sub-population; or - iv) large short-term fluctuations in the number of individuals required to measure the appropriate to measuring population size for the species concerned; or - v) a high vulnerability due to the species' particular susceptibility to either intrinsic or extrinsic factors biology or behaviour (including migration). - B. The wild population has a restricted area of distribution and is characterized by at least one of the following: - i) fragmentation or occurrence at very few locations; or - ii) large fluctuations in the area of distribution or the number of sub-populations; or - iii) a high vulnerability to either intrinsic or extrinsic factors; or - a high vulnerability due to the species' particular susceptibility to either intrinsic or extrinsic factors biology or behaviour (including migration); or - iv) an observed, inferred or projected decrease in any one of the following: - the area of distribution; or - the area of habitat; or - the number of sub-populations; or - the number of individuals; or - the quality of habitat; or - the recruitment. - C. A marked decline in the population size in the wild, which has been either: - i) observed as ongoing or as having occurred in the past (but with a potential to resume); or - ii) inferred or projected on the basis of any one of the following: - a decrease in area of habitat; or - a decrease in quality of habitat; or - levels or patterns of exploitation; or

-- threats from extrinsic human-induced factors such as competition/predation by introduced species or the effects of hybridization, toxins and pollutants, as well as naturally occurring stochastic events; or

-- a decreasing recruitment.

-- D. The status of the species is such that if the species is not included in Appendix I, it is likely to satisfy one or more of the above criteria within a period of five years.
+- a high vulnerability to either intrinsic or extrinsic factors threats from extrinsic human-induced factors such as competition/predation by introduced species or the effects of hybridization, toxins and pollutants, as well as naturally occurring stochastic events; or - a decreasing recruitment. - D. The status of the species is such that if the species is not included in Appendix I, it is likely to satisfy one or more of the above criteria within a period of five years.
+The working Group expressed differing views on the retention of this criterion, but it is retained here pending a final decision by the CoP